hansman/swipe-cards/README.md

 - [x] cards fetch error handling

 ## Test
-The app is tested on iphone6, iphone7 and iphone7+.
-It should work on android as is, however, has not been tested yet.
+The app is tested on iphone6, iphone7 and iphone7+ and Nexus5.
 There are no unit tests yet.

 ## Demo
 ![Demo gif](http://i.giphy.com/3o7TKSqlllY2MNNeEg.gif)